 And in the most famous memoir about growing up with a self-absorbed mother, Mommie Dearest, about film star Joan Crawford, her adopted daughter Christina recounts a litany of abusive behaviour, including being beaten with a wire coathanger she’d used rather than the expensive padded ones that kept her clothes in daughter-of-a-movie-star condition.

-This weekend we celebrate mothers.
-It’s when we thank the woman who gave birth to us for all the things she’s done for us, visit her and make a fuss of her.
+Once a year, we officially celebrate mothers.
+Mother's Day, when we thank the woman who gave birth to us for all the things she’s done for us, visit her and make a fuss of her.
 Put her first for once.

 But what if you feel your relationship with your mother isn’t worth celebrating?
 What if she demands to be put first every day so that when it’s her ‘special’ day you kind of resent it?
 What if the way she behaves has made you minimise contact or even cut off from her?
 Or what if you buy her the world’s best present, take her to her favourite restaurant and still she finds something wrong with it so you feel once again you’ve failed her?